John-Oji/HR-Distribution-Dashboard/README.md

 - Job titles are not standardized, leading to difficulties in grouping and comparing similar roles.
 Variations in job titles made it hard to analyze job-specific trends.

 - The data lacks contextual information such as performance metrics, job satisfaction scores, or reasons for termination, which can provide deeper insights into HR trends and issues.

+- The data does not provide information on the circumstances surrounding employee terminations or resignations, without knowing the reasons for employee departures, it is difficult to identify trends or patterns that could indicate underlying issues within the organization, such as management problems, poor working conditions, or other systemic issues.

 ###  Recommendation